The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 Vehicle routing problem is a problem that involves finding the most efficient way to carry out delivery operations and deliver goods with a multi-route using a fleet of vehicles.

-The goal of this problem is to find the best possible set of routes for the vehicles to reach every stop while minimizing the overall distance traveled, the number of vehicles used, delivery time, and fuel costs.
-This will also consider other factors, including capacity of each vehicle, the time window, and the service time required per stop.
+The goal of this problem is to find the best possible set of routes for the vehicles to reach every stop while minimizing the total distance traveled, the number of vehicles used, delivery time, and fuel costs.
+This will also consider other factors, including the capacity of each vehicle, the time window, and the service time required per stop.

 To get a detailed explanation of what is vehicle routing problem, do check the below-given video: